 - Hidden Depths: More intelligent than they seem to be.

 - Human Subspecies: Subverted.
 They were considered a subspecies once, but have been confirmed as a separate species (although one close enough for limited interbreeding).

 - Impaled with Extreme Prejudice: They use heavy spears (of sharpened wood rather than pointed) to deliver the killing blow up close — but interestingly, they don't have throwing spears.

-- The Juggernaut: They aren't Nigh Invulnerable but they can take damage that would kill a modern human.
+- The Juggernaut: They aren't Nigh-Invulnerable, but they can survive encounters that would kill a modern human.

 - Kill It with Fire: They use this to hunt mammoths, coupled with Disney Villain Death.

 - Made of Iron: And how.
 They could take a direct charge from a woolly rhino and leave with only a few broken ribs.
 They were thicker and hardier than our species of homo, and were found with injuries consistent with rodeo clowns.

 - Medieval Stasis: Compared to Cro-Magnons, they are slow to adopt new technologies and adapt to changes, which is leading them to extinction.

 - Oh, Crap!: The Neanderthal who spots the wooly rhino freezes instantly, and is visibly aware things can go south very quickly.
 And does.